 - A location that gets filtered light (if you are doing seeds).

 - Between 2 teaspoons and 2 tablespoons of the beans or seeds you want to sprout.
 The exact amounts will depend on the initial seed or bean.
-Be sure to read up on how much you need for the size of your jar so that you don’t overpopulate!
+Be sure to read up on how much you need for your jar’s size so you don’t overpopulate!

 Here are the basics of how to sprout in general: